dlcmh/the-rust-programming-language/10-generics-traits-lifetimes/10-1-generic-data-types/README.md

 - [enums](./crates/generics_in_enums/src/main.rs)
 - [methods](./crates/generics_in_methods/src/main.rs)

-How generics affect code performance.
+## How generics affect code performance.

+Rust uses monomorphization, which is the process of turning generic code into specific code by filling in the concrete types that are used when compiled, to ensure that there is no additional runtime cost associated with using generic type parameters.